Program services include 15 slots for female youth assessed as low to medium risk, ages 10-17. The setting is a non-secure building.

 Youth are provided breakfast, lunch, dinner and snacks daily, which are managed by a licensed dietician, with special medical diets and religious diets provided as needed.
 Youth receive incentive activities and access to a “point store” (points earned for positive behavior and adherence to expectations).
 Input on incentives is provided by the Youth Advisory Board.

-Pathway Academy utilizes the Evart Public School system to provide education for the residents.
+Pathway Youth Center utilizes the Evart Public School system to provide education for the residents.
 Some girls work online, through Apex or Michigan Virtual School, and some attend the Public Middle and High School.
 The EPS system oversees all of the education programs and ensures that all residents receive needed classes and services including special education.

 CARF accreditation anticipated Spring 2020